 Prescription medication, usually antibiotics, are an option if you have a severe infection that is causing you significant discomfort or one that simply won't go away.
-A treatment often used in these cases is Trimethoprim, which has been clinically proven to start clearing up an infection in as little as 24 hours, because it deals with the actual bacterial cause of the infection, rather than just the symptoms.
+The usual treatments in these cases are Trimethoprim and Nitrofurantoin which fight the bacterial cause of the infection and clear the symptoms quickly.

-The prescription medication Trimethoprim is available to order online at 121doc.
+The prescription medications Trimethoprim and Nitrofurantoin are available to order online at 121doc.
 We ask all our patients to complete a confidential online consultation form when they place their order so that our doctor can evaluate their suitability for a prescription.
 If a prescription is approved, it's sent to our pharmacy, from where our pharmacist will ensure that your treatment is dispensed, packaged and shipped for overnight delivery.

 Our consultations include general questions about your health (e.g. blood pressure levels, current and past conditions), as well as specific questions related to your selected treatment.
 We will also request relevant personal information to complete payment and delivery.